What security obligations are imposed on data controllers and data processors?

 - processes to regularly test and assess the system to ensure continued security.

-Belgium’s Law on the protection of natural persons with regard to the processing of personal data (September 2018) sets a few additional process and contractual requirements relating to genetic, biometric or health data, including:
+Belgium’s Law on the protection of natural persons with regard to the processing of personal data (July 2018) set a few additional process and contractual requirements relating to genetic, biometric or health data, including:

 - designating the categories of individuals who can have access to the personal health/biometric/genetic data and clearly defining their roles in terms of processing that data;